joshirishikesh14-star/commentor_b5/extension/INSTALL.md

 ## Need Help?

-Contact your CommentSync administrator or check the main documentation at `/extension/README.md`
+Contact your Echo administrator or check the main documentation at `/extension/README.md`